Creative Writing MSc

 - analyse creative works within your chosen field (fiction or poetry), work with a focus on craft effectiveness, and articulate strengths and weaknesses in a piece of writing in a constructive manner

-Over the course of this programme, you’ll complete a body of creative work that has been rigorously peer reviewed.
+Over the course of this programme, you will complete a body of creative work that has been rigorously peer reviewed.

-Our students go on to careers in a wide variety of fields, including publishing, marketing, arts administration, web and audio book editing, script and ghost writing, and gaming narrative design.
+Our students go on to careers in a wide variety of fields, including:

 Applicants who are entered into selection will be asked to provide a sample of written work to enable their suitability for the programme to be assessed.

 Students from China

 Check whether your international qualifications meet our general entry requirements: